 The Philosophy and Intellectual Property Conference brought together an internationally renowned group of philosophers and legal theorists.
 It was motivated by the difficulty of determining whether intellectual property, as currently conceived, has any philosophical or legal coherence that distinguishes it from other forms of property, or other rights that people might have in their bodies, ideas and in the world.
 Intellectual property rights give their holders considerable powers to withhold life-saving inventions and medicines, to prevent the dissemination and sharing of books, music and art work and to charge fees for licensing and use that only the wealthiest individuals and governments are able to pay.
 Therefore the aim of the conference was to promote dialogue between lawyers and philosophers over the solution to shared conceptual and normative problems in the treatment of intellectual property.

-The conference was a great success and I hope to be able to organise a successor in the near future.
+The conference was a great success and we hope to be able to organise a successor in the near future.
 Although it did not shed as much light on the relationship of intellectual to other forms of property as initially hoped, it has led to an edited collection of papers for Cambridge University Press which help to focus philosophical and legal disagreement about the nature and strength of people's rights as the users and producers of ideas.
 On the one hand, we have increasingly developed and sophisticated consequentialist approaches to intellectual property.
 On the other hand, we have both rights-based and duty-based versions of deontological perspectives.
 These different perspectives were reflected in sharply contrasting attitudes to the claims of creators and authors to control their ideas, and to profit from that control; and contrasting attitudes to the morality of free-riding in general, and on intellectual property in particular.
 The introduction to the essays collection therefore provides an overview of the results of the conference, as manifested in the published essays, and suggests ways in which debates in political philosophy might help us to make further progress in thinking about this fascinating and important area.

 Programme